Meritage Hospitality Group Inc. (MHGU) To Go Ex-Dividend on September 14th

-Meritage Hospitality Group Inc. (OTCMKTS:MHGU – Get Free Report) declared a dividend on Tuesday, August 15th, NASDAQ reports.
-Stockholders of record on Friday, September 15th will be paid a dividend of 0.09 per share on Sunday, October 1st.
+Meritage Hospitality Group Inc. (OTCMKTS:MHGU – Get Free Report) announced a dividend on Tuesday, August 15th, NASDAQ reports.
+Shareholders of record on Friday, September 15th will be paid a dividend of 0.09 per share on Sunday, October 1st.
 The ex-dividend date of this dividend is Thursday, September 14th.
 This is an increase from Meritage Hospitality Group’s previous dividend of $0.03.

 Meritage Hospitality Group Stock Performance

-Meritage Hospitality Group (OTCMKTS:MHGU – Get Free Report) last released its quarterly earnings results on Wednesday, August 9th.
+Meritage Hospitality Group (OTCMKTS:MHGU – Get Free Report) last posted its earnings results on Wednesday, August 9th.
 The company reported $0.65 EPS for the quarter.
-Meritage Hospitality Group had a net margin of 0.86% and a return on equity of 4.88%.
-The business had revenue of $176.59 million for the quarter.
-On average, equities research analysts anticipate that Meritage Hospitality Group will post 1.29 EPS for the current year.
+Meritage Hospitality Group had a return on equity of 4.88% and a net margin of 0.86%.
+The company had revenue of $176.59 million for the quarter.
+As a group, research analysts predict that Meritage Hospitality Group will post 1.29 earnings per share for the current year.

 Meritage Hospitality Group Company Profile